MounirHero/PS5-Linux-Manager/README.md

 **by InsideMatrix**

-A Payload Manager–style control center for PS5 Linux on jailbroken consoles.
+A Payload control center for PS5 Linux on jailbroken consoles.
-An ELF payload that serves a dark, firmware-grade web UI (`http://<ps5-ip>:8090`) to configure everything about booting Linux on your PS5 — and to boot it.
+An ELF payload that serves web UI (`http://<ps5-ip>:8090`) to configure everything about booting Linux on your PS5 — and to boot it. built in payload managment. built in file manager.

 ![webui](https://img.shields.io/badge/webui-React%2019%20%2B%20Tailwind-0072CE)
 ![payload](https://img.shields.io/badge/payload-ps5--payload--sdk%20C11-FFA028)